acloudcenter/node-webrtc-transcription-bot/README.md

 # Pexip WebRTC Transcription Bot

+## Work in Progress - Demo Purposes Only

 A Node.js bot that joins Pexip conferences via WebRTC to capture and process audio streams for transcription purposes.
 This bot operates headlessly without requiring a browser, making it ideal for server-side audio processing and transcription services.

 ## Features